 As a holder of the complete Nyingmapa lineage, Khenpo Tsewang Rinpoche is fully versed in the Theravada, Mahayana, and Vajrayana schools, and is a master of Dzogchen.
 He has co-authored over 30 Dharma books in English with Khenchen Palden Sherab Rinpoche, and travels throughout the world giving teachings, empowerments, and personal guidance in fluent English at numerous retreats.

-Click the practice you wish to attend and you will be connected via Zoom.
+Click the practice you wish to attend for full details.

 May all the Temples and Monasteries, all the readings and recitations of Dharma flourish.

 May the Sangha always be in harmony, and may their aspirations be achieved!